 Immigrants are much more likely than native born Americans to take the chance at entrepreneurship.
+As our poll and articles states, this is a great example of “made luck” and not “blind luck”.
 As anyone who has tried before knows, starting a business is very challenging, requires tremendous work and is risky.
 In fact most new businesses fail.
 Even considering the risk and challenges involved, immigrants are stepping up the the plate, putting in the time and effort, and are in fact having incredible success as the Fortune 500 founders show.

 There are multiple surveys as well as data points out there on this topic (some of which are a few years old), but no matter which one is used they all show the same thing.
 Immigrants, as well 2nd or 3rd generation children, are more likely to be entrepreneurs.

 As I have mentioned, I am a second generation immigrant. (or maybe third generation as the terms seem to be not now well defined or used interchangeably).
 My great grandfather and grandmother were entrepreneurs in their home country of Poland, and my grandmothers and her sister were starting and working together on their own stores when they were in the US.
 Now while this was much earlier in this century, they worked tremendously hard to support themselves and their families.
 They even made it through the great depression of the 30s and 40s, and I think that mindset was passed from my grandmother to both my mom and me.

 My grandparents were frugal and did the best to help ensure their children (and grandchildren) had a better future.
 They had a tremendous work ethic.
 They did what it took to provide for their kids…and even my grandmother helping my mom and me out financially (as well as the rest of the family) after my dad left.

 Immigrants start small and Fortune 500 businesses